lijon/lijon.github.io/iaa_node_panel.md

 title: IAA node panel
 ---

+**IMPORTANT:** As of iOS 11, do *not* use the CAInterAppAudioSwitcherView since it has bugs that make `assertiond` complain and eventually crash, bringing down the whole iOS device to a reset!

 Some have been wondering how I did the IAA node panel UI in my [AUFX apps](http://kymatica.com/aufx), shown when tapping the host icon while connected to a host.

 Instead of just switching to the host, it shows a popup with icons for all nodes currently hosted in the same host, allowing easy switching between them.